 Greek myth writing

 I discovered some amazing Greek myths whilst researching the children’s series The Olympuss Games.
-As well as classic legends like the Sirens, Medusa and the Minotaur, there are some less well -known myths like tale of Talos – the metal man!
+As well as classic legends like the Sirens, Medusa and the Minotaur, there are some less well -known myths like tale of Talos – a giant made out of bronze.
 If you want to write your own Greek story, the ‘flash writing’ story maker on this page will speed you through the planning part and help you get going.
 (Teachers: see the instructions below the story maker for tips on how to use it in class).
 If you’d like to write a story about the Vikings, the Romans or the Stone Age – click on one of the historical periods in the right hand navigation.

 WORKSHOPS AND ASSEMBLIES FOR SCHOOLS